-96. Two of them - Hungary and Poland - having reintroduced certain market mechanisms in the sphere of prices and wages have already taken or unequivocally announced consumer price increases.
-They are aiming at establishing a more realistic relationship between world, intra-COMECON and domestic prices.
-The other four which up to now try to stick to centralised planning and to avoid price rises do not seem able to resist indefinitely, the more so since the increased costs of imported energy, raw materials and capital equipment have not yet made their full impact, the USSR being unable to meet all the future energy needs of its allies.
+- 95. Drastic economic measures are to be taken in all these countries in order to diminish the growing burden of subsidies and to restore more balanced external accounts. - 96.
+Two of them Hungary and Poland having reintroduced certain market mechanisms in the sphere of prices and wages have already taken or unequivocally announced consumer price increases.
+They are aiming at establishing a more realistic relationship between world, intra-COMECON and domestic prices. - (1) Published on 22nd February, 1976 subsequent to the experts meeting

-97. Furthermore, in order to reduce their external indebtedness, all East European COMECON countries consider limitations of imports of less essential products.
-However a curtailment of advanced technological imports from the West which would slow economic growth will be delayed as late as possible especially through increased recourse to loans that the Western countries stand ready to allocate in order to maintain their exports flows.
+The other four which up to now try to stick to centralized planning and to avoid price rises do not seem able to resist indefinitely, the more so since the increased costs of imported energy, raw materials and capital equipment have not yet made their full impact, the USSR being unable to meet all the future energy needs of its allies.

-98. In such conditions the improvement in living standards - theoretically a fundamental aim of the 1976-80 Five-Year Plan - will not only be jeopardised in the next few years but will also indirectly depend more heavily on foreign credits (whether they come from Moscow or from Western assistance).
+- 97. Furthermore, in order to reduce their external indebtedness, all East European COMECON countries consider limitations of imports of less essential products.
+However a curtailment of advanced technological imports from the West which would slow economic growth will be delayed as late as possible especially through increased recourse to loans that the Western countries stand ready to allocate in order to maintain their exports flows. - 98.
+In such conditions the improvement in living standards theoretically a fundamental aim of the 1976-80 Five-Year Plan will not only be jeopardized in the next few years but will also indirectly depend more heavily on foreign credits (whether they come from Moscow or from Western assistance).